-Mod Tree House — A Tour!
+Mod Flip House — A Tour!

 I can't believe enough time has passed to write this, but I'm so excited to share the after photos of the mod house we bought and renovated last year (to view the before photos, go HERE).
 This is the first time Steven and I have intentionally purchased a flip.
 The first fixer upper home we bought together was in the housing crash of 2008.
 It was a long term home we thought we would grow into and renovate over time, but ended up moving for job reasons and sold it in 2014.